 On the UPS website, the company boasts offering "full-time benefits for part-time employees," from health care plans to tuition assistance.
 Additionally, a variety of insurance programs, flexible spending accounts and work-life balance programs are available to all UPS workers.
 Part-time employees can also take advantage of the UPS Tuition Assistance Program (TAP) or Earn and Learn, which provides up to $5,250 in assistance per calendar year with a lifetime maximum of $25,000.

 Although Wegmans currently only operates in the northeastern U.S., it has consistently been named one of Fortune magazine's 100 best companies to work for since its founding in 1998.
 Based on its benefits program, the company has certainly earned its spot on that list: Health and dental coverage, spending accounts, adoption assistance, wellness programs and retirement plans are all offered to eligible part-time employees.

 Paid time off, health and life insurance, and stock option-retirement plans are just a few of the benefits offered to Whole Foods Market employees who work at least 20 hours a week and have completed a probationary employment period.
-In addition to a competitive compensation package, all employees and their spouses or domestic partners receive a store discount of 20 percent or more.
+In addition to a competitive compensation package, all employees receive a store discount of 20 percent or more.